 Streamline vendor risk assessments with Vanta

-Vanta brings together numerous features to give you a comprehensive solution for vendor onboarding, evaluation, and monitoring.
-Its Vendor Risk Management solution can streamline many of your VRM workflows—including risk assessments.
+Vanta is a compliance and trust management platform that brings together numerous features to give you a comprehensive solution for vendor onboarding, evaluation, and monitoring.
+Its Vendor Risk Management solution can streamline many of your VRM workflows, including risk assessments.

-Here are some features that you can leverage to simplify your VRA processes:
+Here are some features that you can leverage to streamline your VRA processes:

 You can learn more about these features and see them in action by watching our free webinar.
-Or schedule a custom demo today.
+For a hands-on experience, schedule a custom demo today.

 Explore more TPRM articles